Plasma rotation driven by lasers with zero angular momentum: Introduction

-So far, optically induced plasma electron rotation has primarily been associated with circularly polarized lasers and lasers with orbital angular momentum \citep{allen}.
+So far, optically induced plasma electron rotation has primarily been associated with circularly polarized lasers and lasers with orbital angular momentum.
 These lasers exhibit distinct types of angular momentum—spin and orbital—which enable the angular motion of electrons through direct absorption or higher-order nonlinearities \citep{haines_generation_2001, sheng_inverse_1996, frolov_excitation_2004}.
-The time-averaged angular momentum density of an electromagnetic wave is given by \( \vec{M} = \vec{r} \times \langle \vec{E} \times \vec{B} \rangle \), where \( \vec{E} \) and \( \vec{B} \) are the electric and magnetic field vectors.
-A laser beam carries angular momentum when the Poynting vector \( \langle \vec{E} \times \vec{B} \rangle \) has an azimuthal component.
+The time-averaged angular momentum density of an electromagnetic wave is given by \( \langle\mathcal{L}\rangle = 1/(4 \pi c)\vec{r} \times \langle \vec{E} \times \vec{B} \rangle \), where \( \vec{E} \) and \( \vec{B} \) are the electric and magnetic field vectors, expressed in Gaussian CGS units, and \( c \) is the speed of light.
+A laser beam carries angular momentum when the time-averaged momentum density \( 1/(4 \pi c)\langle \vec{E} \times \vec{B} \rangle \) has an azimuthal component.